YashMajithiya/Attendance_system_with_facial_recognisation-main/README.md

-# Attendance_system with Facial Recognisation and QR Code
+# Attendance_system with Facial Recognisation

 ## Overview
-This Python web-application that allows users to perform QR code scanning and facial recognition to generate the attendance and it can scan n number of faces or qr at a single time and genrates one excel sheet and provides it in the local storage.
+This Python web-application that allows users to perform facial recognition to generate the attendance and it can scan n number of faces at a single time and genrates one excel sheet and provides it in the local storage.

 ## Features
-- **QR Code Scanning:** Users can use their device's camera to scan QR codes.
 - **Facial Recognition:** The application can recognize and authenticate users' faces.

 ## Installation